Leonardo-Blanger/bmp280-iio/README.md

 ## Prerequisites

 ### **Raspberry Pi and Accessories**
-Tested only on Raspberry Pi 5., although it should work on other platforms if you are familiar enough with that platform's Device Tree.
-It will also need a breadboard and four male to female jumper wires.
+Tested only on Raspberry Pi 5, although it should work on other platforms if you are familiar enough with that platform's Device Tree.
+You will also need a breadboard and four male to female jumper wires.

 ### **BMP280 Sensor**